Undergraduate grading guidelines

 - The student's standing in the course is satisfactory.

-A course may not be repeated to remove a grade of Incomplete; the grade must be removed by completing the unfinished portion of the work.
+A course may not be repeated by the student to remove a grade of Incomplete; the grade must be removed by the student completing the unfinished portion of the work.
+If the work is not completed, the grade will automatically turn into an F, with the student then able to repeat the course for a new grade.

 - During the semester immediately following the one in which a mark of I (Incomplete) was recorded, the mark may be changed to a grade without the approval of CLAS Academic Programs & Student Development.
 The instructor should submit a grade change through MAUI which will then be routed to the DEO for review.
 When the DEO approves the change, it is routed to the Registrar's Office for final processing.

-- If the instructor does not submit a change of grade by the end of the next full semester, the I mark will convert to an F.
+- If the instructor does not submit a change of grade by the end of the next full semester (i.e., excluding summer or winter sessions), the I mark automatically will be converted to an F.

 All instructors are expected to submit a mid-term grade for students earning a course grade below a C-.
 In some departments, faculty are required to submit a mid-term grade even if the earned grade is above a D+; in other departments, this are optional.